 Reasons why words of thanks and appreciation for your employees in the workplace are important

 Showing employees you value and appreciate their efforts is important for many reasons, three of them playing major roles in employee satisfaction:

-- Recognition: Saying “thank you” to your employees for a job well-done has a powerful and long-lasting impact on their productivity.
-For example, saying “I really appreciate you working overtime last week to deliver the project” not only recognises the individual effort but also highlights that their contribution was invaluable to the rest of the team as well.
-This will also reinforce the positive behaviours you would like to encourage to the rest of your staff.
+- Recognition: Saying “thank you for all your hard work” to your employees for a job well-done has a powerful and long-lasting impact on their productivity.
+For example, saying, “I really appreciate you working overtime last week to deliver the project” not only recognizes the individual effort but also highlights that their contribution was invaluable to the rest of the team as well.
+This will also reinforce the positive behaviors you would like to encourage the rest of your staff.

-- Improving morale: Another important benefit of recognizing your employees’ hard work is that it creates an atmosphere of trust in which team members bond with each other and create friendships.
-Having friends at work affects employee retention and satisfaction rates, as collegial motivation can have a greater impact than getting a raise to their morale!
+- Improving morale: Another important benefit of recognizing your employees’ hard work is that it creates an atmosphere of trust.
+Then, team members can bond with each other and create friendships.
+Having friends at work affects employee retention and satisfaction rates.
+Collegial motivation can have a greater impact than getting a raise to their morale!

 10 “Thank you” ideas for your employees’ hard work

 The first thing you need to get accustomed to is to say, “Thank you for your dedication and commitment”.
 You should do it whenever they deserve it, even if it means doing it a lot more often.

 It seems like an extremely obvious thing to do, but surprisingly, managers and team leaders, in general, find it difficult to express gratitude to their team.
 But, you shouldn’t forget that recognition for hard work is highly important to your employees’ self- confidence and productivity.
 Lack of appreciation is one of the top reasons that employees leave a company, so be extremely cautious not to withhold a much-deserved “Thank you for working so hard”.

 Some praise words for employees may include the following suggestions: